 Here’s a simple, easy and foolproof way to create beautiful waterways and waves for your layout.

-A natural looking river, lake or coastline can make a huge difference to a model railway.
-Done well they add an extra dimension to a layout.
-Unfortunately, they’re rarely done right and all too often end up wrecking an otherwise nice model railway.
+A natural looking river, lake or coastline can make a huge difference to a model railway or diorama for a model.
+Done well they add a realism and depth.
+Unfortunately, they’re rarely done right and all too often end up wrecking an otherwise perfectly made scene.

 I use wood glue and varnish for my water but I usually only model slow moving or still waters.
 The technique uses the same material — plus a mystery extra which I’ll Martin reveal — but can also be used to create waves and ripples.

 It’s a blinding obviously technique when you think about it but is one I and others I’ve spoken to hadn’t thought considered.
 Watch it and let me know what you think.